 Evening Activities: After the nightly musical events are over, there are scheduled activities such as hikes, movies in the teen lounge, and more.
 Be sure to bring the appropriate clothing to enjoy these activities.

 Illness: If you are too ill to attend class, notify a counselor.
 If you get ill during class, tell your teacher and then go to the Institute front desk.
 A staff member will be sure to get you the appropriate care you need.
-Students who are ill enough to miss class or rehearsals must to remain in their room.
+Students who are ill enough to miss class or rehearsals must remain in their room.

 Forms: Both parents and students participating in the Teen Lodge program are required to complete the Teen Lodge Form which includes a section on the student Code of Conduct.
 In order to attend, students also need to complete the Health Form and the Liability Release form which can be scanned and uploaded into the Teen Lodge Form.